AnanyaNunna/Edge-as-a-service/README.md

 $python3 end_user.py

-File requests must be given only in the following format: rfcxxx (where xxx is the rfc file number)
+File requests must be given only in the following format: rfcxxx (where xxx is the rfc file number) Only files are that available in the Origin server can be requested.